-This course will be delivered in a face-to-face type of environment.
-This class will consist of both lecture and laboratory instruction.
+This course will be delivered in a face-to-face environment, and will consist of lecture and laboratory instruction.

 REQUIRED TEXTBOOK

 Baechle, Thomas R. & Roger Earle (ed.).
 Essentials of Strength Training and Conditioning (3rd edition).
 Human Kinetics, Champaign, 2008.
 ISBN-13: 978-0-7360-5803-2